Scalable load balancing in networked systems: A survey of recent advances: Universality of JSQ(d) policies

-\paragraph*{Extension to batch arrivals.} Consider an extension of the model in which tasks arrive in batches.
+Consider an extension of the model in which tasks arrive in batches.
 We assume that the batches arrive as a Poisson process of rate $\lambda(N) / \ell(N)$, and have fixed size $\ell(N) > 0$, so that the effective total task arrival rate remains $\lambda(N)$.
-We will show that even for arbitrarily slowly growing batch size, fluid-level optimality can be achieved with $O(1)$ communication overhead per task.
-For that, we define the JSQ($d(N)$) scheme adapted for batch arrivals: When a batch of size $\ell(N)$ arrives, the dispatcher samples $d(N) \geq \ell(N)$ servers without replacement, and assigns the $\ell(N)$ tasks to the $\ell(N)$ servers with the smallest queue length among the sampled servers.
+We will show that for any growing batch size fluid-level optimality can be achieved with O($1$) communication overhead per task.
+For that, we define the JSQ($d(N)$) scheme adapted for batch arrivals: When a batch arrives, the dispatcher samples $d(N) \geq \ell(N)$ servers without replacement, and assigns the tasks to the $\ell(N)$ servers with the smallest queue lengths among the sampled servers.